 Health journaling system.
 Secure is one of the many words used on their frontpage, and they have documentation online as well.
 Default user is the sa account in MSSQL, with default password velkommen.
 Yes, that is welcome in English.

-I looked at several other hits in my search, and I realized I should end this post before I started banging my head-to-desk too hard.
-As I've said for years, a main concern with passwords are product & service providers that doesn't do proper security on the protection of passwords in their systems.
-A simple Google search, and you have more than enough information to probably gain access to a lot of systems & information you are not authorized to access, and that may represent great risk to lots of people.
+There are several other hits in a similar search, and the results are equally alarming.
+As security professionals have pointed out for years, a main concern with passwords are product & service providers that don't do proper security on the protection of passwords in their systems.
+A simple Google search, and anyone has more than enough information to probably gain access to a lot of systems & information they are not authorized to access, and that may represent great risk to lots of people.